openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 ```

 Voila - you now have a self-signed certificate!
 What is a self-signed
 certificate?
-For now let us understand it means that no other system has
+For now, let us understand it means that no other system
-expressed trust in your public certificate.
+has expressed trust in your public certificate.
 In
 [Part 4: Certificate Authorities & Chains Of Trust](./part-04.certificate-authorities-and-chains-of-trust.md)
 we will cover them in more detail.